Principal, Colleagues Take Note of Innovative Health Awareness Program After Fourth-Grade Students Improve PACER Results using IHT Heart Rate Monitors

 Parents, who in the past had little reason to communicate with the teacher, are thanking her for looping them in via the Spirit System emails which she can automatically send to parents when she chooses.

 “I’ve gotten quite a few emails from parents just saying how much they appreciate getting that email,” she said.
-“It’s a great little thing to get a little snapshot of their kid’s day while they are at work.”
+“It’s a great little thing (for parents) to get a little snapshot of their kid’s day while they are at work.”

 Other teachers have also seen benefits from Atnip’s new PE routine.
 Since she started using the ZONEs in December, her colleagues have sought her out to provide their feedback as well.
 Academic readiness has increased in step with student fitness.